 The Brown Palace Hotel — 321 17th St., Denver, 1-800-321-2599

-Cost: $10.
-Reservations required.
+Cost: $15.
+Reservations required and may be completed online.
 During the tour, hear many anecdotes and stories about the people and events that have shaped the history of this landmark hotel.
 The distinguished hotel has been open every day since August 12, 1892.
 Many changes have taken place over the years, but one thing remains the same – the grandeur and grace of Denver’s most elegant hotel.
-The tours are offered every Wednesday and Saturday at 3 p.m. and last about 75 minutes.
+The tours are offered every Wednesday at 3 p.m. and Saturday at 11:30 a.m. and last about 75 minutes.
 (Children must be 10 years or older.)
-Due to limited space, they’re only able to accommodate up to five visitors at a time.
+Due to limited space, they’re only able to accommodate up to four visitors at a time.
 Tours are FREE for all overnight hotel guests.

 Pepsi Center — 1000 Chopper Cir., Denver, 303-405-8556

 Cost: $5 to $10.
 If you’ve ever wondered about the inner workings of an arena, visit the Pepsi Center for an all-access VIP tour.
 See where the Denver Nuggets, Colorado Avalanche and Colorado Mammoth call home.
 Plus, get exclusive backstage access to where the big names in music have performed.
 Visitors will also learn how they convert from a hockey ice rink to a basketball court.
 The “can” is a world-class arena and premier entertainment destination in the Mile High City.

 Coors Field — 2001 Blake St., Denver, 303-ROCKIES